Terms and Policies

-Refund Policy: Refunds must be requested in writing (email to firstname.lastname@example.org) and will be granted on the following schedule:
+Refund Policy: Refunds must be requested in writing and submitted by email to email@example.com.
+Upon receipt, refunds will be granted on the following schedule:

-- After one to three classes (shortened summer semester, one to two classes only): Refund of classes that have not yet occurred minus the cost of take home materials and the processing fee.
+- Prior to the second class of the Summer 2022 semester: Refund of classes that have not yet occurred minus the cost of take home materials and processing fee.

-- After the third class (shortened summer semester, second class): No refunds will be granted.
-A credit for the remaining classes in the semester (minus take home materials and the processing fee) may be granted for future semesters of South Florida Music.
+- After the second class of the Summer 2022 semester: No refunds will be granted.
+A credit for the remaining classes in the semester (minus the take home materials and processing fee) may be granted for future semesters of South Florida Music (SFM).
 A credit may only be granted for the weeks following communication with the SFM office.
-Credits will not be granted during the final three weeks of the semester.
+Credits will not be granted during the final three weeks of any SFM semester.

-Section Change Policy: If you need to change sections within a level, please contact our office at (305) 930-2755 or email@example.com.
-A $15 section change fee will be charged if it is after the third week of our semester (shortened summer session, after the second week).
-We only allow changes to sections with space still available.
+Section Change Policy: If you need to change sections within a level, please contact our office for assistance.
+A $15 section change fee will be charged if it is after the third week of our semester.
+Section changes are only allowed if space is available.

 Class Cancellation Policy: South Florida Music, LLC reserves the right to cancel any class section due to insufficient enrollment or circumstances beyond our control.